-The IEEE Awards Board (AB) administers the highest medals, awards, and recognitions presented by IEEE.
+The IEEE Awards Board (AB) administers the highest medals, awards, and recognitions presented by IEEE (PDF, 157 KB).
 Through its Awards Program, IEEE advances the interests of its members by recognizing their contributions in advancing the fields of interest to IEEE to the benefit of society.
 By this means, the image and prestige of the organization, its members, and the profession are all enhanced.
 The IEEE Awards Program honors members and other professionals for their service to society.

-For nearly a century, the IEEE Awards Program has paid tribute to technologists who have impacted technology, society, and the engineering profession.
+For nearly a century, the IEEE and its predecessor societies, the American Institute of Electrical Engineers and the Institute of Radio Engineers, have paid tribute to technologists who have impacted technology, society, and the engineering profession.
 Nominate a colleague for one of IEEE's most prestigious honors.

 The IEEE Medals, Awards, and Recognitions are sponsored by some of the world's leading corporations, foundations, and individuals who support IEEE's fields of interest.

 The IEEE Awards Board administers IEEE-level awards on behalf of the IEEE Board of Directors.
 These consist of IEEE Medals, Technical Field Awards (TFAs), and Recognitions.
 These are the highest-level awards given by IEEE.

 The IEEE Medals are at the top of the hierarchy of awards with the IEEE Medal of Honor as the top honor.
 IEEE Medals embrace significant and broad IEEE interests and purposes.

 IEEE Technical Field Awards are awarded for contributions or leadership in specific fields of interest of IEEE.

 IEEE Recognitions are comprised of Service Awards, Corporate Recognitions, Prize Papers & Scholarships, Honorary Membership, and External Awards.